paachary/rdf-sparql/README.md

        jupyter sparqlkernel install
 ```

-Install Geaphviz library for the visulation to work on Jupyter.
+Install Graphviz library for the visulation to work on Jupyter.
 ```python
    sudo apt install graphviz
 ```